Catholic Charities Boston’s Recovering Connections Program Ignites Hope in those Affected by Substance Use Disorder

 “The mothers love having the opportunity to share,” said Edie.
 “It is a time to speak up and express how you feel.
 I consider it a time to celebrate my son.”

-Though her daughter continues to struggle with substance use disorder, and is currently living on the streets of Worcester, Christine remains firmly rooted in her faith.
+Though her daughter continues to struggle with substance use disorder, and is currently living on the streets of Worcester, Christina remains firmly rooted in her faith.

 “I used to come to these retreats thinking, ‘What can I get out of this?” she said.
 “Now, I go, and I think, ‘What can I contribute?’